Clubhouse, Facilities Management, and Operations FAQs

 + Q. Who schedules Clubhouse facilities?

-The Assistant General Manager, Rebecca, is scheduling all activities and entering them in the Master calendar and daily events calendar.
+The General Manager, Rebecca, is scheduling all activities and entering them in the Master calendar and daily events calendar.
 Rebecca may ask you to fill out an Activities Request Form for some events.

 + Q. Can a visitor use the pool and fitness center?